rkh/proposals/real_time_rack.md

 created a library called async-rack, even though my talk will not be about that project, since it is only of use if you already know how to send async responses with Rack.
-The tools and examples demonstrated should easily be usable with any Rack-based framework, like Rails and Sinatra.
+The tools and examples demonstrated should easily be usable with any Rack-based framework, like Rails and Sinatra and therefore be of general interest to most Ruby developers.

 I will start with a little teaser: A WebSockets live demo.